Andrew Gilmour (UN official)

-Andrew James Gilmour (born March 1964) is CEO of the Berghof Foundation and author of The Burning Question: Climate and Conflict - Why Does It Matter.
-He was formerly United Nations Assistant Secretary-General for Human Rights, until 2019, and also served as Director for Political, Peacekeeping, Humanitarian and Human Rights affairs in the Executive Office of the Secretary-General, from 2012 to 2016.
+Andrew James Gilmour (born March 1964) was formerly United Nations Assistant Secretary-General for Human Rights, until 2019.
+He was Director for Political, Peacekeeping, Humanitarian and Human Rights affairs in the Executive Office of the Secretary-General, from 2012 to 2016.

-An environmentalist since joining the WWF at the age of 10, he has published articles on the links between climate change, environmental degradation, human rights and conflict for Bloomberg and Frankfurter Allgememeine Zeitung.
+He is the author of the 2024 book The Burning Question: Climate and Conflict - Why Does It Matter?.
+An environmentalist since joining the WWF at the age of 10, he has published articles on the links between climate change, environmental degradation, human rights and conflict for the Economist, the Financial Times, Bloomberg and Frankfurter Allgememeine Zeitung.

+From 2020-2025 he was CEO of the Berghof Foundation in Berlin.

+Since 2025 he has been Chair of United Staff for Gaza, and a Trustee of the Edinburgh International Festival, the Kennedy Human Rights Center, and the Reckoning Project.
+He is an Honorary Patron of the Council for Arab-British Understanding and an Ambassador for the WWF.

 Family

 Andrew Gilmour is the youngest son of the British cabinet minister and political thinker Lord (Ian) Gilmour of Craigmillar and Lady Caroline Montagu Douglas Scott (daughter of the 8th Duke of Buccleuch).
 He is the brother of the historian Sir David Gilmour.
-He is a first cousin of Richard Scott, 10th Duke of Buccleuch, one of the largest private landowners in Scotland, and Ralph Percy, 12th Duke of Northumberland.

 He is married to medical doctor and author Emma Williams.

 Education

 Gilmour was educated at Eton and Balliol College, Oxford, where he read Modern History and won the Gladstone Memorial Prize (1986) for his thesis on The Changing Reactions of the British press to Mussolini, 1935–40.
 He undertook a master's degree at the London School of Economics in Government and International Relations in 1986–87.
 He is a Senior Fellow of SOAS University of London and a Visiting Fellow of All Souls College, Oxford.